Karen Parks received her Bachelor of Music

 and Perm, Russia marking the 75th anniversary of

-In the US, Ms. Parks is the
+In the US, Ms. Parks has been the

 National Panelist for YoungArts in the classical vocal

 division and was Master Teacher for the first regional program (YoungArts Miami).

 is the core program of the National Foundation for

 Advancement in the Arts (NFAA), which recognizes and supports

 America's most talented high school artists in the visual,